-Rothesay Netherwood School is excited to launch the RNS Community Performance Series.
+Rothesay Netherwood School is excited to present the second concert in the RNS Community Performance Series.
 This is a wonderful opportunity to provide the greater community with high-calibre entertainment in a beautiful setting, right here in the Valley, at our on-campus, 206-seat Théâtre Susan B. Ganong.

 Not only is this a prime opportunity for music buffs to enjoy a local night out, it also provides a great venue for professional musicians, both established and up-and-coming, to perform in an inviting and intimate environment.

-Our first concert will take place on Monday, April 3, 2017 at 7:30 pm.
-Port City 5 will take to the stage to perform Between Speech & Song featuring music by Osvaldo Golijov and Leonard Cohen.
+Our next concert will take place on Tuesday, June 6th, 2017 at 7:30 pm.
+Soprano Jessica McCormack will take to the stage to perform During the Last 150 Years... featuring music spanning 150 years.
 Tickets for the concert are $20 for general admission, $15 for students and seniors, and $10 for RNS students.

 |About Jessica McCormack|